-*Please allow an additional ten (10) business days for vault copies of NYC birth and death certificates and any other record that requires searching.
-Vault copies are generally used for international purposes, including dual citizenship, international adoptions and international marriage.
+Long Form birth certificates are generally used for international purposes, including dual citizenship, international adoptions and international marriage.

-If you have not received your order after the estimated processing times noted above, including 10-15 business days for mailing, please contact us at:
+If you have not received your order after the estimated processing time, call:

 Birth certificates are important legal documents that you and your child will need in the years to come.

-The Health Department automatically mails you a free birth certificate about 4 weeks after your child’s birth.
+The Health Department automatically mails you a free birth certificate about four weeks after your child’s birth.
 You can make sure the process goes smoothly by following these tips: